-The engine shall be equipped with an expansion chamber muffler or zero-boost muffler as provided by the manufacturer of the engine being used, and having a single exhaust outlet with a maximum outlet area of 0.0621 square inches (equivalent to the area of a round hole measuring 9/32 inch in diameter).
+The engine shall be equipped with an expansion chamber muffler or zero-boost muffler as supplied by the manufacturer of the approved engine being used and specified on the Event 424 approved engine list.
+The muffler must have a single exhaust outlet with a maximum outlet area of 0.0829 square inches (equivalent to the area of a round hole measuring 0.325 inch in diameter).
 The distance from the center of the piston to the centerline of the muffler shall not exceed 2-3/4 inches.
-The overall length of the muffler shall not exceed 7-1/4 inches, measured from the front of the header to the back of the exhaust outlet.
+The overall length of the muffler shall not exceed 7-1/4 inches. measured from the front of the header to the back of the exhaust outlet.
 The outside diameter shall not exceed 1-3/4 inches.
 No modifications to the muffler are permitted except that the muffler may be tapped for a pressure fitting to supply pressure to the fuel system and the threaded fasteners which hold the muffler assembly together may be replaced with an alternate threaded fastener.
 If the alternate threaded fastener has a different thread configuration, the holes in the muffler may only be reamed or rethreaded to accept the alternate threaded fastener and no larger.
 Tuned mufflers and tuned pipes are prohibited.